-Your password should be at least 8 characters long It should include a mix of upper case (CAPITAL) letters and lower-case letters It should be made up of a mix of letters, numbers and symbols It should not include your names, significant dates or your e-mail address.
-Some helpful tips for picking a password:

-Pick two things that are and memorable to you These could include pets' names, nicknames, the names of roads or houses you used to live in.
+- Your password should be at least 8 characters long - It should include a mix of upper case (CAPITAL) letters and lowercase letters - It should be made up of a mix of letters, numbers and symbols - It should not include your names, significant dates or your e-mail address. - Pick 2 things that are memorable to you - These could include pets' names, nicknames or the names of roads or houses you used to live in.

-As an example, I have a cat and a dog, their names are Teddy and Tabitha.
+As an example, I have a cat and a dog called Teddy and Tabitha.
 I don't want the password to be too long so I might abbreviate these to Ted and Tab.
 There are two of them so I might include the number 2.
 I should also use a symbol such as: £\$%+#!

-The password might then be: Ted2tab# 28 To make this unique, I might put in a short form of the service this password is for.
+The password might then be: Ted2tab#

+To make this unique, I might put in a short form of the service this password is for.
 So, for the Co-Op it might be Ted2tabcoop#.
 For the council it might be Ted2tabNSom#.
-For your GP surgery it might be Ted2tabGP# Other ways to make a strong password include using a phrase, such as: Bristolroversarenumber 1!
+For your GP surgery it might be Ted2tabGP#

+Other ways to make a strong password include using a phrase, such as:
-Westonisbest1#.

-Gertlushmyluver&.
+Bristolroversarenumber 1!

+Westonisbest1#

+Gertlushmyluver&1

 Other useful tips you can use to make sure your password is extra safe:

-- Misspell words on purpose

-- Put numbers in place of letters, for example, 0 for O, 1 for L, 4 for A etc.

-- Never give out your username or password to anyone, even if they claim to be from the bank, either over the phone or in an email.
+- Misspell words on purpose - Put numbers in place of letters, for example, 0 for O, 1 for L, 4 for A etc. - Never give out your username or password to anyone, even if they claim to be from the bank, either over the phone or in an email.

-There are programmes and apps called Password Managers and these can help as well.
+There are programmes and apps called Password Managers that can help as well.

 Lastpass is the most popular and secure.
-Many virus protection programmes such as McAfee and Norton will often offer this service too.
+Many virus protection programmes such as

+McAfee and Norton will often offer this service too.

-How to sign up for almost any service
+How to Sign Up for almost any service

 Creating an account

 When you sign up for almost any service you will go through the same procedure.
 You will be asked to Create an Account and they will want some basic details:

 - Your name

 - Your e-mail address

 - A mobile phone number or landline.